Free: Healthy Freezer Meals Recipe EbookGet It Now

 Not sure how to cook fennel?
 This roasted fennel recipe is perfect for any occasion, and it’s so easy to make!
 If you dislike the taste of this veggie raw, this method is a game changer that brings out its natural sweetness.
-Just like roasted rutabaga or roasted sweet potatoes, this sheet pan healthy side dish needs only a few staple ingredients for stunning results.
+Just like rutabaga recipes or roasted sweet potato recipes, this sheet pan healthy side dish needs only a few staple ingredients for stunning results.

 Why You’ll Love This Roasted Fennel Recipe

 - Sweet, buttery flavor similar to caramelized onions